Back to Course

 You are familiar with the 21 consonants that form part of the English alphabet.
 These are b, c, d, f, g, h, j, k, l, m, n, p, q, r, s, t, v, w, x, y, z.

-While the above are letters we use in spelling words, consonant sounds are symbols or phonemes we use to represent the sounds we produce when we speak English.
+While the above are letters we use in spelling words, consonant sounds are symbols or phonemes that represent the sounds we produce when speaking English.

 There are 24 consonant sounds in English.
 They are: